titech-edp/titech-edp.github.io/2018-edp-a/index.md

 ### Assigment

+- [by 7/25] Preparation for the Interim Presentation (show your current prototypes and design process [i.e. EDP toolkit] in a few minutes )
-- Preparation for the final presentation
+- [by 8/4] Preparation for the Final Presentation.

 ## [EDP-A-b] 7/25（Wed）18:30-20:00